timbreitkreutz/atv.js/README.md

 This incarnation started afresh in August 2024 after a couple of previous sketches and prototypes were thrown out.

 If you like this idea and want to help out please join or start a discussion here on the GitHub page.
 I'm looking for like minded rails fans who also are striving to do clean, minimalist JavaScript along the lines of Douglas Crockford (JavaScript--The Good Parts).

+### Credo

+* Keep It Simple, Sam
+* atv.js will be formatted with `prettier --trailing-comma none`
+* I reserve the right to make atv.js pass JSlint (browser, whitespace options-- will need a little massaging each time unfortunately) at any given time.
+Incoming PRs must not add new JSLint violations.
+* where there is a conflict, `prettier --trailing-comma none` trumps JSlint